 - All plans are priced in USD

-- If you don’t continue to pay the annual subscription, your music is not guaranteed to stay online
+- If you don’t continue to pay the annual subscription, your music is not guaranteed to last online

-…so how can you know which plan is the right one for you?
+…so how can you know which Plan is right for you?

 Read on, my friend. 🙂

-The main difference between the two plans is that the Musician plan has unlimited song uploads for 1 artist, while the Musician Plus gives you unlimited uploads for 2 artists and the ability to set a release date.
+The main difference between the two plans is that the Musician plan costs $19.99 per year and has unlimited song uploads for 1 artist, while Musician Plus costs $35.99 per year and gives you unlimited uploads for 2 artists and the ability to set a release date, label name, and pre-order date.

 - Customize your label name